ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab001.md

 1. Insert the micro SD card into your SD card writer.
 2. Click on the Windows icon (Start menu) and type _WindowsIoT_ - select the __WindowsIoTImageHelper__ from the _Best match_ list.
-3. When the tool launches, selct the SD card from the list.
+3. When the tool launches, select the SD card from the list.
 4. Select the FFU file be browsing to __C:\Program Files (x86)\Microsoft IoT\FFU\RaspberryPi2__
-5. Once the SD card is complete, safely eject the SD card (use either _Safely Remove Hardware_ from the taskbar, or right-click on the SD card in File Explorer and choose _Eject_ - failing to do so may corupt the SD card.).
+5. Once the SD card is complete, safely eject the SD card (use either _Safely Remove Hardware_ from the taskbar, or right-click on the SD card in File Explorer and choose _Eject_ - failing to do so may corrupt the SD card.).

 ## Connect the Raspberry Pi 2
 You are now ready to connect and power on your Raspberry Pi 2.

 1. Insert the micro SD card with the Windows 10 IoT Core image on it into your Raspberry Pi 2 (the slot is on the underside, on the opposite edge from the side with the USB ports).
-2. Connect a network cable from your local network to the ethernet port on the Raspberry Pi 2.
+2. Connect a network cable from your local network to the Ethernet port on the Raspberry Pi 2.
 Your development device must be on the same network.
 3. Connect an HDMI monitor to the HDMI port on the board.
 4. Connect the power supply to the micro USB port on the board.
 You must power this from the 5V 2A adapter - USB power from your computer is insufficient.